How to Start A Career As A Full-Time Blogger

 - When would you consider your blogging career a failure and move on to your next career plan

-- What are your future plans and how your career choice fits in
+- What are your plans and how your career choice fits in

 b.
 Determine your blog theme.

 Are you an expert in cooking just the same as the example above?
-Or enthusiast about a TV shows like Seinfeld or Simpsons?
+Or enthusiast about TV shows like Seinfeld or Simpsons?
 Or maybe fitness and health, marketing and making money, or wish to chronicle your travels?
-It’s important that you’re passionate, well-informed and interested about your chosen theme, or you’ll lose interest later or run out of topics to write.
+You must be passionate, well-informed, and interested in your chosen theme, or you’ll lose interest later or run out of topics to write.